pixial/bimaxpress/Readme.md

 If error message like 'nodemon.ps1 cannot be loaded because running scripts is disabled on this system.' while executing cmd 'nodemon server' apper then you require to set scripts to unrestricted.
 Open Powershell and enter
-1. 'Get-ExecutionPolicy'
+1. 'Get-ExecutionPolicy':-
-    # You should get 'Restricted'
+    You should get 'Restricted'
-2. Run this command to make it 'Unrestricted':
+3. Run this command to make it unrestricted:- 'Set-ExecutionPolicy Unrestricted'
-   'Set-ExecutionPolicy Unrestricted'
-3. Again check execution policy changed by running this command:
+3. Again check execution policy changed by running this command:- 'Get-ExecutionPolicy',
-    'Get-ExecutionPolicy'
-    # You should get 'Unrestricted'
+    You should get Unrestricted

 You can now run 'nodemon server'